ludvikjerabek/StopSaver/README.md

 ## Why I Created This Tool

-I created Stop Saver to address the common frustration of system lockout and sleep while working from home.
-Many systems will also drop VPN connections during periods of inactivity, negatively impacting important tasks such as long-running SSH sessions, monitoring, or downloads.
-By using Stop Saver, you can ensure that your computer remains active and responsive without manual intervention.
+I built Stop Saver to solve a common frustration: system lockouts and sleep interruptions while working from home.
+Many systems automatically disconnect VPN sessions after periods of inactivity, which can disrupt critical tasks like long-running SSH sessions, monitoring, or downloads.

+With Stop Saver, your computer stays active and responsive—no manual intervention needed.

+### Why I Chose to Build It Myself
+* I didn’t trust other online solutions.
+* I wanted a simple, lightweight approach.
+* I needed a native Win32 C/C++ single-binary solution.

 ## Requirements